weaveworks/weave/site/kubernetes/kube-addon.md

   configuring the addon as a static pod.
 * `WEAVE_METRICS_ADDR` - address and port that the Weave Net daemon will serve Prometheus-style metrics on (defaults to 0.0.0.0:6782)
+* `WEAVE_PASSWORD` - password to use during session key generation to encrypt traffic between peers.
-* `WEAVE_STATUS_ADDR` - address and port that the Weave Net daemon will serve status requests on (defaults to disabled)
+* `WEAVE_STATUS_ADDR` - address and port that the Weave Net daemon will serve status requests on (defaults to disabled).
 * `WEAVE_MTU` - Weave Net defaults to 1376 bytes, but you can set a smaller size if your underlying network has a tighter limit, or set a larger size for better performance if your network supports jumbo